Jason-Sijie/Docs/C++.md

 ## Map

+* Map is stored in order by Red Black Tree, so the time for each search is O(logN).
+If we want to implement hash map, we should use unordered_map instead, which has O(1) for each indexing.
+    * the operation of unordered_map is nearly the same with map.
 * modifiers
     * insert
+        * need to use make_pair() function
     * erase
     * swap
     * clear
     * emplace
 * operations
     * find
+        * it will return iterator end() if not find.
     * count

 ## Algorithm